 Our business will require additional capital to meet our product development objectives.
-We presently have funds that will allow us to complete the U.S. Phase II(b) clinical trial of CPP-109 that we are jointly conducting with NIDA and the VA.
-We received the results from our U.S. Phase I(a) trial of CPP-115 in May 2012 and we expect to receive the results from our Phase II(b) trial of CPP-109 early in the first quarter of 2013.
+We presently have funds that will allow us to complete: (i) the U.S. Phase II(b) clinical trial of CPP-109 that we are jointly conducting with NIDA and the VA; and (ii) the Phase I(a) clinical trial of CPP-115 evaluating the safety of CPP-115 in humans.
+We currently expect to receive the results from the U.S. Phase I(a) trial of CPP-115 in the second quarter of 2012 and the Phase II(b) trial of CPP-109 early in the first quarter of 2013.
 Based on currently available information and without considering the net proceeds of this offering, we estimate that we have sufficient working capital to support our operations through the end of the first quarter of 2013.
 The expectations described above are based on current information available to us.
 If the cost of these studies is greater than we expect, or it takes longer to complete and obtain the results of these studies, our assumptions may not prove to be accurate.